“Do we need to sell the family home?”

 3. an additional service fee.

 The basic daily fee is a flat-fee payable by everyone and is indexed every six-months.
 This fee equates to 85% of the single person pension rate.
-The means-tested fee is based on the aged care resident’s income and assets, and will range between $0 and $259.15 per day.
+The means-tested fee is based on the aged care resident’s income and assets, and is calculated as a daily rate.
 This ensures that those who can afford it are paying the costs, whilst those who are unable to afford it are being subsidised by the government.
 Additional service fees are specific to a facility and can be included in a room/ care arrangement.
 Such a fee pays for certain lifestyle choices of the patient.

 Planning for the costs of residential aged care